SPHEREx Ultracool Dwarf spectrophotometric Atlas (SUDA): Atmospheric and Fundamental Parameters of Ultracool Dwarfs: Data and Sample

-As an external check on the reliability of the retained SPHEREx spectra, we cross matched our sample with objects analyzed in \citet{2025ApJSTu}.
-Figure~\ref{fig:spherex_jwst_compare} compares SPHEREx spectra, without additional rescaling, against JWST spectra for three representative brown dwarfs.
-The two data sets show excellent agreement in both overall spectral morphology and absolute flux scale over the $1$--$5\,\mu$m range, with bolometric fluxes differing by only 1.4\%, 1.7\%, and 4.0\% for 2MASSW~J2206$-$4217, 2MASS~J0355$+$1133, and 2MASS~J0348$-$6022, respectively.
-This comparison supports the quality of the QR2 spectra used in our final sample.
+As an external check on the reliability of the retained SPHEREx spectrophotometry, we cross-matched our sample with objects analyzed in \citet{2025ApJSTu}.
+Figure~\ref{fig:spherex_jwst_compare} compares SPHEREx spectrophotometric measurements, without additional rescaling, against JWST spectra for three representative brown dwarfs.
+Because the full SPHEREx channel response functions are not available, we compute the integrated-flux comparison by averaging the JWST spectra over each SPHEREx channel using a uniform top-hat approximation defined by the channel wavelength limits.
+The SPHEREx and JWST 1--5\,$\mu$m integrated fluxes agree to within 5\% for all three objects (Figure~\ref{fig:spherex_jwst_compare}).
+In a channel-by-channel comparison, we define the normalized residual as $r_i=(f_{i,\rm SPHEREx}-f_{i,\rm JWST})/(\sigma_{i,\rm SPHEREx}^2+\sigma_{i,\rm JWST}^2)^{1/2}$.
+Combining the reported measurement uncertainties from both instruments gives mean absolute normalized residuals of 1.5, 4.2, and 2.3 for 2MASSW~J2206$-$4217, 2MASS~J0355$+$1133, and 2MASS~J0348$-$6022, respectively.
+The typical relative channel uncertainties are approximately 4.5\% for SPHEREx and 0.18\% for JWST.
+These formal residuals do not account for cross-instrument absolute flux-calibration systematics, uncertainties associated with the approximate SPHEREx channel-response treatment, or possible source variability between the observing epochs.